 - Jean-Luc Godard and Michel Delahaye, “The Question”, in James Quandt, p.
 474.

 - One could argue from Bresson’s own words that in order to understand him, what he is trying to do and communicate, it is essential to see all of his films, if possible.
 “Thus the other day someone asked me the question, ‘Do you believe that a single film of yours could affect people?’
-It can, perhaps, affect some people, purchase Lovastatin online, but I do not believe that a single painting by Cézanne has made people understand or love Cézanne, has make them feel as Cézanne did.
+It can, perhaps, affect some people, but I do not believe that a single painting by Cézanne has made people understand or love Cézanne, has make them feel as Cézanne did.
 It takes a great many paintings!”
 Godard and Delahaye, p.
-Order Lovastatin over the counter, 458.
+458.

 - Ibid, p.
 455.